How to fill out Greenhouse application forms: a complete field-by-field guide

 - You really want this specific company — generic interest doesn't count, but a specific take on the team or product does

-- The role is small enough or specialized enough that the hiring manager probably reads everything
+- The role is small enough or specialized enough that the hiring manager is likely reading everything carefully

 If you write one, keep it under 250 words.
-Greenhouse text fields don't reward length.
+Long cover letters tend to lose attention regardless of who's reading.

 "How did you hear about us?"

-Companies use this data to track which channels produce the best hires, and the answer often determines how your application gets routed internally.
-Specifically:
+Companies use this data to track which channels produce the best hires.
+A few categories worth understanding:

-- Recruiter outreach: If a recruiter from the company contacted you, name them.
-Their applications are tracked separately and get faster review.
+- Recruiter outreach: If a recruiter from the company contacted you about this role, name them.
+Recruiter-sourced candidates are typically tagged separately in Greenhouse.

 Custom application questions